amidaware/trmm-docs/docs/unsupported_proxies.md

 }
 ```

-Then restart your mesh
+Then restart your Mesh:

 ```bash
 systemctl restart meshcentral.service
 ```

 At which point agents should be working.
-Use the "Recover Connection" button if necessary
+Use the "Recover Connection" button if necessary.

 ## Synology NAS reverse proxy portal